-If you have been affected by lead poisoning, you may need to speak with our lead poisoning lawyers NYC at David Resnick & Associates, P.C.
+If you have been affected by lead poisoning, you may need to speak with our NYC lead poisoning lawyer at David Resnick & Associates, P.C.
 Lead was once used extensively as an element in fuels, paint and other products.
 It is still an ingredient in many products, including batteries, some types of traditional makeup, solder and pipes, pottery and various other manufactured goods.

 The lead in these products can potentially leach out and enter the body of anyone who comes into contact with it.
 As lead builds up in the system, the individual may exhibit various symptoms, including developmental delays and learning difficulties.
 As the years pass, adults who had high exposure to lead when they were children may now face serious mental and physical problems.